WinSSitaly/WSL-Linux-Kernel/README.md

 - mywsl-config519-EOL is made for stable release 5.19.X EOL

 - mywsl-config60 is made for stable release 6.0.X
+- mywsl-config60 is made for stable release 6.1.X

-- mywsl-configrc is made for release candidate 6.1-rc.
+- mywsl-configrc is made for release candidate (will be 6.2rc)

 - mywsl-configlt is made for longterm release 5.10.X